-- Our PHP program is ideal not just for individuals transitioning from inpatient but can also be beneficial for those who feel overwhelmed and in crisis (without any thoughts or plans to harm themselves or others), who are in acute distress with symptoms of severe depression, anxiety or mild psychosis, or who need a brief yet comprehensive evaluation to re-evaluate their current therapeutic regimen including medications and have a new outpatient treatment plan devised.
-Our PHP program also addresses substance abuse issues
+- Our PHP program is ideal not just for individuals transitioning from inpatient, but can also be beneficial for those who feel overwhelmed and in crisis (without any thoughts or plans to harm themselves or others), who are in acute distress with symptoms of severe depression, anxiety, or mild psychosis, or who need a brief yet comprehensive re-evaluation to their current therapeutic regimen including medications and have a new outpatient treatment plan devised.
+Our PHP program also addresses substance abuse issues.

 - We provide a safe atmosphere for you to explore and address a wide variety of problems.

 What Is Offered In The Partial Hospitalization Program?